-- 1. What does the impact of the assailant still on the lose have any consideration to adjusting MARSEC levels? - 2.
+- 1. If the assailant is still on the loose, what impact does it have on any consideration to adjusting MARSEC levels? - 2.
 How would the adjacent facilities handle a potential active shooter on the port system?
-How are they being notified?

-- 3. Do you believe your current policies and security postures are sufficient to protect against a potential disgruntled employee becoming an active shooter. - 4.
-What adjustments to you think need to be made to your Facility Security Plan to accommodate for an active shooter?
-What training do you think you will need for your security personnel, your normal workforce?
+How are they being notified? - 3.
+Do you believe your current policies and security postures are sufficient to protect against a potential domestic dispute incident becoming an active shooter? - 4.
+What adjustments do you think need to be made to your Facility Security Plan to accommodate for an active shooter?
+What training do you think you will need for your security personnel, your normal workforce? - 5.
+What type of impact does this have on the embarkation and disembarkation process of the cruise industry?
+What changes would federal agencies make to their current processes? - 6.
+Would this change the security posture at screening areas?
+Would you anticipate that a more visible law enforcement presence would be expected? - 7.
+Would the cruise industry reassess their screening process?
+Possible do screening off site and move the screened passengers to the terminal?